 DTF and DHHS have consulted jointly with the housing industry, financiers and developers on key design parameters for the Fund and its underlying programs.
 Government will look to secure the best outcomes in terms of social and affordable housing for the investment provided.

-The first competitive process seeking submissions from consortia is now open.
+The first competitive process seeking submissions from consortia is now closed.
+View the list of current projects (Word).

 Building Financial Capacity of Housing Agencies

-As well as the Victorian Social Housing Growth Fund, the government is also providing over $1.1 billion in low interest loans and government guarantees through its Building Financial Capacity of Housing Agencies initiative.
+As well as the Victorian Social Housing Growth Fund, the government is also providing over $1.1 billion in low interest loans through its Building Financial Capacity of Housing Agencies initiative.